WHC Wezep

 but she gave me four strips of raffle tickets as well.

-that was then torn in half by the inspector a yard away!
+I bought a ticket at the booth, before it was torn in half by the inspector a yard away!
 The entrance was in

 the corner of the ground, just past what looked like a decent clubhouse.
 Once